ktorio/ktor-documentation/topics/Pipelines.md

 You can omit calling the `addPhase` method when using the `insertPhase*` methods unless you need to register a Phase that would otherwise be included by calling `Pipeline.merge` later.

->For example if you define a Phase inside a node in the routing feature, and then, in an inner node, try to insert a phase using that one as reference, you would get an exception similar to `io.ktor.pipeline.InvalidPhaseException: Phase Phase('YourPhase') was not registered for this pipeline`.
+>For example if you define a Phase inside a node in the Routing plugin, and then, in an inner node, try to insert a phase using that one as reference, you would get an exception similar to `io.ktor.pipeline.InvalidPhaseException: Phase Phase('YourPhase') was not registered for this pipeline`.
 >In this case you can just call `addPhase`, so the phase is referenced before merging.
 >
 {type="note"}